-The most recent Cattle on Feed (COF) report was released Friday, Nov.
-16 covering cattle on feed in feedlots with at least a 1,000-head capacity as of Nov.
-1 as well as cattle placed on feed and marketed during the month of October.
+The most recent Cattle on Feed (COF) report was released Friday, Feb.
+22. It detailed the number of cattle on feed in feedlots with a 1,000-head or greater capacity as of Feb.
+1 and the number of cattle placed on feed and marketed from such feedlots during the month of January.

 Feb.
 21, the city council of St. George, UT, helped reignite a long-running conflict between the state and the federal government over land ownership.
 The city council members voiced their support for a nearly year-old Utah House Bill 148 by passing a resolution in support of the law which was signed by Gov.

 On the heels of Rocky and Q—the winter storms, that is—the issue of winter hay feeding is a key concern.
 Though for some, winter always means feeding hay, the unusual and sudden levels of snow many parts of cattle country got last week and the week before have potentially intensified that need.

 On Valentine’s Day, Senate Democrats suggested a $110 billion measure which would theoretically fend off the mandatory spending cuts coming March 1.
 The proposed package recommended replacing the spending cuts (often referred to as “the sequester” or “sequestration”) would shift the economic onus onto, among other things, agriculture.